Green Alliance (Colombia): History

-The party was founded on November 25, 2005 in Bogotá by a group of people headed by Carlos Ramón González Merchan and Elías Pineda.
+The party was founded on November 25, 2005, in Bogotá by a group of people headed by Carlos Ramón González Merchan and Elías Pineda.

 2007 regional elections

-For the October 28, 2007 Colombian regional elections to elect department governors, department assembly deputies, mayors and councils and Local Administrative Juntas the party surprisingly won the governorships of Cesar with candidate Cristian Moreno Panezo and Boyacá with candidate José Roso Millán.
+For the 28 October 2007 Colombian regional elections to elect department governors, department assembly deputies, mayors and councils and Local Administrative Juntas the party surprisingly won the governorships of Cesar with candidate Cristian Moreno Panezo and Boyacá with candidate José Roso Millán.
 The party also obtained 23 municipal mayors.

 2010 congressional elections

-Three independent former mayors of Bogota, Luis Eduardo Garzón, Antanas Mockus, and Enrique Peñalosa, formed an alliance to choose an independent candidate for the presidency.
+Three independent former mayors of Bogotá, Luis Eduardo Garzón, Antanas Mockus, and Enrique Peñalosa, formed an alliance to choose an independent candidate for the presidency.
 However, they required a political structure.
 The ad-hoc coalition merged with the Centre Option Green Party, which changed its name to Green Party.
 Following this, the new party joined by many regional politicians.

 Mockus was elected candidate for the presidency in the Green Party's primary elections, held on March 14, 2010.
-On the same day, the party gained 5 seats in the Senate.
-Independent presidential candidate and former mayor of Medellín, Sergio Fajardo, joined the Mockus campaign soon after and was chosen as the Green Party's Vice Presidential candidate.
+On the same day, the party gained five seats in the Senate.
+Independent presidential candidate and former mayor of Medellín, Sergio Fajardo, joined the Mockus campaign soon after and was chosen as the Green Party's vice presidential candidate.

-2010 Presidential Elections
+2010 presidential elections

 On May 30, 2010, the party's candidate Antanas Mockus came second in the first round of the 2010 presidential election with 21% of the vote.
-In the second round, he was defeated by Juan Manuel Santos, who won 68% of the vote to Mockus' 28%.
+In the second round, he was defeated by Juan Manuel Santos, who won 68% of the vote to Mockus' 29%.